mnot/I-D/stakeholder-rights/draft.md

 Authority if TLS is in use.
 Certificate Transparency {{RFC6962}} potentially adds yet another intermediary to this protocol suite.

-Such intermediation SHOULD NOT be accommodated without purpose in Internet protocols, and protocol revisions (including extensions) MUST carefully weigh when new levels of intermediation are added.
+While there might be a good technical reason to interpose such an intermediary, it also introduces a new stakeholder, and thus needs to be done with due consideration of the impact on other stakeholders.

+Therefore, such intermediation SHOULD NOT be accommodated without purpose in Internet protocols, and protocol revisions (including extensions) MUST carefully weigh when new levels of intermediation are added.
 When a stakeholder has a role as an intermediary (in this sense), it MUST be documented.

 # Promoting Stakeholders as "Winners"